RTIInternational/biocloud_docker_tools/generate_manifest_sevenbridges/v1.1/README.md

 # Description

-This Docker image contains an in-house script written to create an Excel workbook or tab-separated text file of a file and folder manifest of a Seven Bridges project.
+This Docker image contains an in-house script written to create an Excel workbook **OR** tab-separated text file of a file and folder manifest of a Seven Bridges project.
 Its purpose is to get a sense of how folders are structured, how much space is used, and how many files exits.
-The Input to this should be a Seven Bridges developer's token and a string indicating which project to get a manifest of, and the output is an Excel or text file with a manifest of files and folders of the specified Seven Bridges project.
+The Input to this should be a Seven Bridges developer's token and a string indicating which project to get a manifest of, and the output is an Excel **OR** text file with a manifest of files and folders of the specified Seven Bridges project.
 The following information is provided about the project and its files and folders:

 Summary metrics:
 - Report Date - date manifest was generated